 This sheet is about exposure to alirocumab in pregnancy and while breastfeeding.
-This information should not take the place of medical care and advice from your healthcare providers.
+This information is based on available published literature.
+It should not take the place of medical care and advice from your healthcare provider.

 What is alirocumab?

-Alirocumab is prescription medication given by injection (a shot just under the skin).
-Alirocumab is used, with other medicines and lifestyle changes, to lower the levels of “bad” cholesterol known as low-density lipoprotein or LDL cholesterol.
-It is used to treat a specific type of inherited high cholesterol called familial hypercholesterolemia (FH) and for people with established atherosclerotic cardiovascular disease (ASCVD).
-Alirocumab is made up of an antibody (blood protein) so it is called a biologic medicine.
+Alirocumab is a medication that has been used to lower levels of low-density lipoprotein (LDL) cholesterol.
+It has been used to treat a specific type of inherited high cholesterol called familial hypercholesterolemia (FH) and for people with atherosclerotic cardiovascular disease (ASCVD).
 A brand name for alirocumab is Praluent®.

 I take alirocumab.
 Can it make it harder for me to get pregnant?

-Studies have not been done to see if taking alirocumab could make it harder to become pregnant.
+Studies have not been done to see if alirocumab can make it harder to get pregnant.

-Does taking alirocumab increase the chance for miscarriage?
+Does taking alirocumab increase the chance of miscarriage?

 Does taking alirocumab increase the chance of birth defects?

-Does taking alirocumab in pregnancy cause long-term problems in behavior or learning for the baby?
+Does taking alirocumab in pregnancy affect future behavior or learning for the child?

 Please click here for references.